Leon Jaworski: Watergate

 On July 24, 1974, the Supreme Court ruled that the Special Prosecutor did have the right to sue the President; and that the "generalized assertion of [executive] privilege must yield to the demonstrated, specific need for evidence in a pending criminal trial".
 Nixon was forced to give the unedited tapes to Jaworski, including the so-called Smoking Gun Tape which included a compromising discussion of June 23, 1972.
 The President's remaining support waned, and he resigned on August 9, 1974.

 In the summer of 1982, seven members of the grand jury choose to break their oath of silence because "they [were] convinced justice was not done" and discussed their 30-month service with the ABC news show 20/20.
 They stated they wanted to bring an indictment against Pres.
-Nixon after hearing the batch of tapes released the Summer of 1974.
+Nixon after hearing the batch of tapes released in the summer of 1974.
 One grand juror stated that in a straw vote, "There were 19 people in the grand-jury room that particular day, and we all raised our hands about wanting an indictment—all of us.
 And some of us raised both hands."
 However, Jaworski did not favor an indictment, even going so far as saying he would not sign one.
 In discussions with the grand jury, Jaworski cited "the trauma of the country", and prior to Nixon's resignation, the lack of precedent for indicting a sitting president.